DiamondLightSource/epics_device/docs/persistence.rst

 The following functions provide the persistence interface.

-..  function:: bool initialise_persistent_state(int save_interval)

-    If EPICS Device persistence is to be used then this function must be called exactly once before publishing any PVs with the :member:`persist` field set to ``true``.

-    `save_interval` in seconds determines how frequently changed PVs are written back to the state file.

 ..  function:: bool load_persistent_state( \
-        const char *file_name, bool check_parse)
+        const char *file_name, bool check_parse, int save_interval)

     This should be called once after publishing all PVs to EPICS device but before calling :func:`iocInit`.
-The given `file_name` will be loaded, if present, to determine initial values for all PVs marked for persistence, and after this point updates to PVs will be written at the interval determined by `save_interval` passed to :func:`initialise_persistent_state`.
+The given `file_name` will be loaded, if present, to determine initial values for all PVs marked for persistence.

     If `check_parse` is ``false`` then this function will return success even if there are parsing errors while loading the persistence file.

+    After this point updates to PVs will be written back to the state file at the interval determined by `save_interval`, in seconds.

 ..  function:: bool update_persistent_state(void)